mstksg/inCode/copy/entries/fc-statements.md

 ~~~

 `when` is a function that takes a `Bool` and an `IO ()` object and *evaluates*
-to that `IO ()` object.
-But remember, calling `when` doesn't actually execute
+to that `IO ()` object when the boolean is True.
+But remember, calling `when`
-anything!
-It's just a normal function and normal expression.
+doesn't actually execute anything!
+It's just a normal function and normal
+expression.
+An `IO ()` goes in, and `IO ()` comes out.
+Just a normal
+function on normal data.

 With only a basic knowledge of functional programming (using a
 fold/reduce/inject, basically, or even recursion), you can easy write your own